unsol/design/spec.md

 -   The extra state that a VM needs to have around to successfully respond to calls into the EEI.
 -   The EEI (Ethereum Environment Interface), currently specified loosley [here](eth_interface.md).

+### Notation

+We are using [K Framework] notation to specify the EEI, which makes this specification executable.

 Execution State
 ---------------